 In the meantime, several researches and studies are being done to find a way to accomplish this procedure.
 We will keep an eye on this innovative solution.

-We believe hydrogen could solve some of the energy transition’s biggest hurdles: storage, clean energy distribution, industry usage and heavy transport.
+We think hydrogen could address some of the major issues facing the energy transition, including storage, the distribution of clean energy, industrial use, and heavy transportation.
 Discover more about our solutions here.